 We are investigating how pollutants from property formerly owned by Tronox and Kerr-McGee have affected the Las Vegas Wash and nearby soil and water.
-NERT - short for the Nevada Environmental Response Trust - now owns the former Tronox/Kerr-McGee property (NERT Site) and is responsible for the investigation.
+The Nevada Environmental Response Trust (NERT) now owns the former Tronox/Kerr-McGee property (NERT Site) and is responsible for the investigation.

 NDEP has communicated ongoing work at the NERT Site and surrounding areas in fact sheets since 2007.
 Since 2011, NDEP has updated the fact sheets each year and mailed them to the public.
-Attached is Fact Sheet #13, which provides an overview of 2023 activities at the NERT Site and NDEP's progress towards cleaning up contamination related to the NERT Site.
-Fact sheets from years prior to 2023 contain additional background on the NERT Site and may be viewed at www.NERT-Trust.com.
+Attached is Fact Sheet #14, which provides an overview of 2024 activities at the NERT Site and NDEP's progress toward cleaning up contamination related to the NERT Site.
+Fact sheets from years prior to 2024 contain additional background on the NERT Site and may be viewed at www.NERT-Trust.com.